WiiLink24/Mail-Patcher/README.md

 ## How it works
 This patcher utilizes the built-in registration function of WiiConnect24.
-It then updates the URL's in `/shared2/wc24/nwc24msg.cfg` to point to RiiConnect24's servers.
+It then updates the URL's in `/shared2/wc24/nwc24msg.cfg` to point to WiiLink's servers.